This post is sponsored by DERMAFLASH, but all thoughts and opinions are my own.

 Have you ever wondered how the models in magazines get such flawless skin?
-If I had to guess, I’d say Photoshop probably has a lot to do with it.
-But what’s a girl to do when she wants to look her best in real life where there aren’t Instagram filters available at the push of a button?
+If I had to guess, I'd say Photoshop probably has a lot to do with it.
+But what's a girl to do when she wants to look her best in real life — where Instagram filters aren't available at the push of a button?
 Enter DERMAFLASH!

 It's a new product that helps women achieve healthy, radiant, and younger-looking skin at home.
 DERMAFLASH brings med spa inspired exfoliation to the comfort of your own home by removing skin imperfections and peach fuzz with a subtle sonic vibration tool.
 Pretty cool, right?